python-attrs/cattrs/docs/structuring.rst

     >>> cattr.structure({'a': 1, 'b': '2'}, A)
     A(a=1, b=2)

-``attrs`` classes deconstructed into tuples can be structured using ``cattr.structure_attrs_fromtuple`` (``fromtuple`` as in the opposite of ``attr.astuple`` and ``converter.unstructure_attrs_astuple``).
+Classes like these deconstructed into tuples can be structured using ``cattr.structure_attrs_fromtuple`` (``fromtuple`` as in the opposite of ``attr.astuple`` and ``converter.unstructure_attrs_astuple``).